dereklopes/PelvicRotationCalculator/README.md

 ### Windows

-Error: PelvicRotationCalculator.jar does not open

-Fix: Uninstall all versions of Java on your system, then reinstall by downloading it [here](https://java.com/download).
+If SmartScreen blocks the installer, click "More info" and then "Run anyway" to launch the bundled executable.

-### Mac OS
+### macOS

-Error: `"PelvicRotationCalculator.jar" can't be opened because it is from an unidentified developer."`

-Fix: Go to `System Preferences->Security & Privacy->General` and click on `Open Anyway`
+If Gatekeeper blocks the `.dmg` from opening, go to `System Preferences -> Security & Privacy -> General` and click on `Open Any way`.

 ## Contributions